KantiCodes/ml-raw-logistic-regression/README.md

 # ml-raw-logistic-regression

 ***Introduction***
-This notebook presents step by step implementation of a binary classifier for MNIST dataset, where we distinguish following classes(digits 0 and 1 are supposed to be removed from the dataset):
+This notebook presents step by step implementation, tuning and debugging of a binary LR classifier for MNIST dataset.
+To simplify the implementation of the algorithm, we distinguish following classes(digits 0 and 1 are supposed to be removed from the dataset):
 - Prime nubmers(2,3,5,7)
 - Compound numbers(4,6,8,9)